 This course provides a survey of codes applied to the electrical construction industry, including the National Electric Code, with discussion of safety organizations and their guidelines, including OSHA, IEEE, ISA, ANSI, and UL.
 Safety procedures and up-to-date electrical codes are emphasized.
-P: ET 130; Major in Electrical Engineering Tech
+P: ET 130

 ET 201.
-Introduction to Air Quality.
-2 Credits.
+Introduction to Environmental Engineering.
+3 Credits.